Curriculum

 Research training

 Your research opportunities at Mayo Clinic are outstanding.
-You are encouraged to participate in research projects with the consulting staff, which include opportunities for clinical studies and laboratory-based projects.
+You are encouraged to participate in research projects with the consulting staff during the Donor Service rotations.

 The research experience includes opportunities for research in: